pwsafe/pwsafe/README.txt

 3. Open Source: The source code for the project is available for inspection.
 For more information, see https://pwsafe.org.

-The current version of Password Safe currently runs on Windows XP and later.
+The current version of Password Safe currently runs on Windows 7 and later.
 Older versions are still available supporting Windows 95, 98, ME, NT, 2000, as well as PocketPC.
 Support for additional platforms is planned for future releases.